Quick Answer

 DIY charcoal canisters ($15–$40 including lab analysis) are the most common entry point for Pennsylvania homeowners.
 They are placed in the lowest livable level for 48–96 hours under closed-house conditions, then mailed to a lab.
 Results arrive within a week.
 Limitations: they provide a single data point, they are sensitive to placement location, and they do not capture seasonal variation.

 Professional testing with a continuous radon monitor (CRM) ($150–$350 for residential) provides time-series data — typically hourly readings over 48–96 hours — which allows the tester to identify spikes, pressure differentials, and anomalies that a single charcoal canister misses.
 For real estate transactions, CRM testing by a DEP-certified tester is the standard.
 Diagnostic testing for complex or multi-unit properties runs $350–$700.
+For a full breakdown of radon testing and mitigation requirements specific to PA real estate transactions, see the PA Home Buyer & Seller Radon Guide.

 Short-Term vs Long-Term Testing: When to Use Each